adopted-ember-addons/ember-impagination/README.md

 > pre-fetch ahead of you, and it will figure out the rest.

 > Impagination is built using an event-driven immutable style, so it
-> is ideal for use with UI frameworks like Ember . . .
+> is ideal for use with UI frameworks like Ember

-Hence, we present *Ember-Impagination*.

-*Ember-Impagination* provides you with a component, `{{impagination-dataset as |data|}}`, you can use to feed data into your templates while having that data look exactly like an `Ember.Array`.

-> Note: *Ember-Impagination* does not provide any of the visual
-> elements in a system like infinite scroll.
-You'll still need to use
-> a special component like `virtual-each` or
-> `ember-collection`.
-Instead, *Ember-Impagination* simplifies feeding
-> your components fetched data.

 ## Installation
 * `ember install ember-impagination`